Zakkkk/mana/readme.md

 # Installing
+To run this program, [node](https://nodejs.org/en/download) is required.
 Run `npm install` to install required packages.

 # Running
 Use `node bin/main.js` to begin running the program.
 Command `help` lists all commands.